metrocinema/kyle-ulman-invitation-feature/app.md

     - return success | update msg
         - Success response: “Excellent!
 Glad you can make it.
 We’ve notified [hostPreferredName] that you are coming, and we’ll let the chef know your dietary preferences.”
         - Update response: “We’ve updated your response.”
-    - +++ save shadow copy of preferences if user clicks "no" or "maybe" then back to "yes"
 - On form revisit
     - GET their selection

-## Form Todo
-- Separate "no" and "maybe" messages from the response update message

 ## API Routing